Collecting Reblog Data Like It’s My Summer Job

 - Estimated Completion Date: Early September?
 I sure hope so.

 Tumblr’s API has strict limits on both how much data I can collect and how fast I can collect it.
-Every reblog I’m analyzing requires its own request to the /posts
+Every reblog I’m analyzing requires its own request to the /posts endpoint, and I need to make over 136,000 individual requests to complete the dataset.

 Unfortunately, Tumblr imposes several overlapping limits on API use, including: